Create a Website

 Strategic Content

-Google Analytics helps you gain insight about your visitors.
+Google Analytics helps you learn more about your visitors.

-Using the insights that Google Analytics provides, you can better understand your visitors and deliver professional content that's tailored to their needs and expectations.
+Based on Google Analytics insights, you can better understand your visitors and provide professional content that meets their needs and expectations.

 Regular Content

-While advertisements pay the bills, they can also wear on your visitors' patience.
-For that reason, be careful when placing ads and make sure they don't ruin your users' experience.
+While ads on your website might help your bottom line, they can test your visitors' patience.
+Be careful with ads and make sure they don't ruin the user experience.

-Consider tabloids like the Daily Mail, which often contain more advertising than facts.
-Both the volume and quality of their ads create an unprofessional image.
+Tabloids like the Daily Mail often show more ads than facts.
+The number and quality of ads don't help create a professional image.

-Page-filling pop-ups or ads with shady offers (e.g., gambling) look particularly unprofessional.
+Full-page pop-ups or ads for shady offers (like casinos) look especially unprofessional.

 3.

-Use EXPERTE.com's Bulk Page Speed Test to find out how fast your website loads.
+Use EXPERTE.com's page speed test to find out how fast a website loads.

-Website builders like Wix offer free versions of their platforms.
-However, one of the conditions of these is that you can't customize your website's domain name.
+Website builders like Wix offer free plans, but you can't choose your own domain name.

 4.